cvs-health/android-compose-accessibility-techniques/doc/components/RadioButtonGroups.md

 }
 ```

+Notes:
+* The `groupLabel` is not read as part of each `RadioButton` in TalkBack.
+While different from the web, this behavior is expected on Android.
-(Note: The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.)
+* The hard-coded text shown in these examples is only used for simplicity. _Always_ use externalized string resource references in actual code.

 ----